BestTimesToVisit.com Logo

 Sunrise Hike to Bukhansan's Peak

-Escape the city bustle with an early morning trek up Bukhansan National Park.
-Reaching a summit like Baegundae just as the sun crests the horizon offers unparalleled, crisp views of Seoul waking up below, a truly invigorating start to the day.
+Escape the city bustle with an invigorating pre-dawn hike up Bukhansan National Park.
+Reaching one of the granite peaks like Baegundae just as the sun crests the horizon offers a truly spiritual experience, with panoramic views of Seoul stretching out below.
 Wear sturdy shoes and bring water; the trails can be steep but are well-maintained.

 Dive headfirst into Seoul's vibrant street food scene at Gwangjang Market, a sensory explosion of sights, sounds, and smells.
-Sample authentic bindaetteok (mung bean pancakes) sizzling on griddles and slurp down warm tteokbokki, but don't miss the chance to try mayak gimbap – addictive mini seaweed rolls.
+Sample iconic dishes like *bindaetteok* (mung bean pancakes) and *mayak gimbap* (addictive mini seaweed rolls) from bustling stalls, and don't be afraid to point and smile to order.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.